sandstorm-io/sandstorm/docs/administering/reverse-proxy.md

 configure nginx to listen on ports 80 (HTTP) and 443 (HTTPS).
 On port 443, nginx routes the traffic to Sandstorm; on port 80, nginx serves a HTTP redirect to upgrade the request to HTTPS.

-If you prefer to not use HTTPS, there are comments in the example coniguration file that indicates what changes to make.
+If you prefer to not use HTTPS, read the example configuration files and look for comments that indicates what changes to make.

 ### Prerequisites for HTTPS